European Trade Union Confederation: Mission and activities

-The ETUC regards collective bargaining and social dialogue, and workplace and industrial democracy as key to innovation, productivity and growth in Europe.
+The ETUC promotes collective bargaining, social dialogue, and industrial democracy.
 It therefore promotes capacity building for trade unions across Europe.

 The social dialogue between the ETUC and European employers supplements the national social dialogues in the Member States.
 The ETUC supports European Works Councils, and workers' consultation and participation in decision-making.

 EU cross-industry social dialogue was formally launched in 1985, with the support of former Commission President Jacques Delors.
 It has evolved through three stages:

 I – (1985–1991) Bipartite activities culminated in the adoption of resolutions, declarations and common opinions, which did not have a binding effect.

 II – (1992–1999) An accord between the social partners, signed on 31 October 1991 and subsequently annexed to the 1992 Maastricht Treaty in the form of a Social Protocol, enabled European social partner agreements to have legal force through a Council decision.
 In 1997, the agreement was written into the Treaty of Amsterdam (Articles 154 and 155 TFEU).

 European social dialogue led to the implementation of three framework agreements (parental leave in 1995 – revised in 2009, part-time work in 1997, and fixed-term contracts in 1999) via EU Directives.

 III – (1999–2005) In December 2001, the European social partners presented a "common contribution" to the Laeken European Council.
 In accordance with the 1991 agreement (Art.
 155 par 2 TFEU), this moved towards greater independence and autonomy of the social dialogue.

 Since 2002, the social partners have concluded autonomous agreements on: